What is WLD White Line Disease?

 Effects of white line disease on horses

-Untreated, progressive white line disease can lead to severe wall eruptions and even hollow walls and the resulting lameness.
-The danger is that white line disease can initially only be seen from the sole side and it is not possible to see from the outside how far the damage actually extends upwards.
-If an incipient hollow wall or horn column is not recognized or played down, it can spread further and further under the apparently "intact" horn wall.
+Untreated, progressive white line disease can lead to severe wall lesions and even seedy toes and the resulting lameness.
+The danger is that white line disease can initially only be seen from the sole side and it is not possible to see the extent of the damage .
+If an incipient seedy toe or keratoma is not recognized or treated it can spread further and further under the seemingly "intact" horn wall.

 What are the causes of white line disease?